 Data Classification and Encoding Guide

 The Data Classification and Encoding Guide (DCEG) provides information on how the data is to be captured.
 This should be as detailed and specific as necessary.
-The DCEG is likely to be used primarily by cartographers, editors, and data encoders, rather than application developers or OEMs, and should be written from that perspective.
+The DCEG is used primarily by cartographers, editors, and data encoders, rather than application developers or OEMs, and should be written from that perspective.

 The DCEG includes the collection criteria for mapping real world objects to the conceptual objects of the dataset.